Arsney091289421/ASG5/README.md

 ## Acknowledgments

+* Special thanks to the developers of [Pandas](https://pandas.pydata.org/) and [SQLAlchemy](https://www.sqlalchemy.org/) for providing the powerful libraries that support this project.
-* Hat tip to Durham College and professor Omar
+* Grateful acknowledgment to professor Omar for guidance in conceptualizing and implementing the project.
+* Appreciation to all the developers who answered related queries on forums, whose solutions greatly assisted in overcoming programming challenges.